nocibambi/aec/aec_project_proposal.md

     - Distance ('distance'): "The extent of a location's existing capabilities to make the product" based on the products distance to current exports as measured by co-export probabilities.
     - Economic complexity index ('eci'): Country rank base on its export basket's diversification and complexity.
     - Opportunity gain ('oppgai'): How much a location could benefit by deveoping a particular product.
-    - Product complexity index ('pci'): "Ranks the diversity and sophistication of productio know-how required to produce a product" based on other number of countries producing that product and their economic complexity.
+    - Product complexity index ('pci'): "Ranks the diversity and sophistication of production know-how required to produce a product" based on other number of countries producing that product and their economic complexity.
     - Revealed comparative advantage ('rca'): Whether a country is an 'effective' exporter of a product (i.e. exports more than its 'fair share').
 The bigger the value, the more important exporter the country is.
     - Country-Product connection ('mcp'): Marks whether the particular country export the specific product with an `rca` greater than 1.
 This also allows us to measure country diversity and product ubiquity.